k-haynie/scottbot/README.md

 - [Replit account](https://replit.com/)
 - [UptimeRobot account](https://uptimerobot.com/)

-## Usage
+## Usage/Tutorial
 The first order of business is getting data to feed to the model.
 I used a dataset I found on Kaggle, but many other sites have `.csv` files of dialogue from a variety of shows, movies, and games.
 Keep in mind that `parse_data.py` was specifically tailored to the dataset I was using; it may require a little editing to work for your specific dataset.
 Once you have a satisfactory dataset, upload your `.csv` file and the `scottbot.ipynb` file to Google Drive.

 Before running the notebook, ensure that it can find your dialogue file by changing the `data = pd.read_csv("filename.csv")` to your particular filename along with the the value of `"CHARACTER_NAME"` to the appropriate name.
 Fun parameters to mess with are the number of lines included in line context (by default 7, denoted by variable `n`), `args.num_train_epochs`, `args.per_gpu_train_batch_size`, and `args.seed`.
 If you want speedier training or have little extra Google Drive space, I recommend changign the tokenizer and model to `microsoft/DialoGPT-small` (references inside of the `Args` class will have to be changed as well).
-At the very end of the notebook, there is authorization to provide: an email, your HuggingFace account name, a name for your model, and a HuggingFace API key (found under the Access Tokens tab in your HuggingFace Account settings.
+At the very end of the notebook, there is authorization to provide: an email, your HuggingFace account name, a name for your model, and a HuggingFace API key (found under the Access Tokens tab in your HuggingFace Account settings).
+Then connect to a runtime and hit `run all`.
+Depending on the size of the your dataset and the model you are using, training can take anywhere between a couple of minutes to a few hours.
+(With my dataset and parameters, the training took almost 3 hours).

-TODO:
-- source of data, parsing
-- breakdown of notebook, training, args
-- hosting on huggingface, generational/conversational
-- bots with replit/uptime robot
+After your model is trained, it will be uploaded to your HuggingFace account.
+My model was detected as text generation by default (which is actually a finish-the-sentence model) and if that is what you want to experiment with, you can use the files as they are.
+But because I wanted a question/response-based chatbot, I needed to add a `README.md` with a tag denoting the model as `conversational`, as is visible in the model file in this repo.
+The HuggingFace website provides a GUI for its inference API, which is more than enough for casual testing.
+But to create a discord bot, you will have to use the discord developer portal to create a new bot.

+On the discord developer portal, as soon as you create a new bot, you will be shown a bot token.
+Be sure and copy it, as it is necessary to link the bot to your conversational model.
+On Replit, you can find a button to create a new NodeJS repl; I have included my replit files in the `repl.it` folder. `index.js` handles bot activity, while `server.js` handles keeping the bot online (The package files just add the necessary javascript libraries).
+To make the repl run, you will need to access the `Secrets` tab and set two secrets: the first one, `DISCORD_TOKEN`, is the bot token you copied earlier.
+The second, `HF_TOKEN`, is the API key that you added to the end of the `scottbot.ipynb` file.
+Once everything is configured, you should be able to hit the green "Run" button to launch your repl.

+After your repl is launched, a webview should open with a cursory webpage declaring that your bot is alive.
+If you log in to UptimeRobot, you can add a new monitor by using the webview's URL and the `http(s)` monitor option to keep your repl (and by proxy your bot) up and running even after you close your repl tab.

+Congratulations!
+You have successfully created an AI chatbot!

+### Where Michael Goes From Here
+I would love to see any cool modifications of this project!
+Feel free to fork this repo and create a pull request.
+If you are interested in seeing any future developments of this project, don't forget to star this repo.
+I have a few ideas for extending the functionality of the bot that I have yet to implement. :)

+## Acknowledgements
+I could not have even begun the project without the aid of these talented people:
+- [Fabrizio Cominetti](https://www.kaggle.com/datasets/fabriziocominetti/the-office-lines) and his concise dataset
+- [Lynn Zheng](https://www.freecodecamp.org/news/make-a-discord-bot-that-talks-like-rick-sanchez/) and her AI expertise
+- [Beau Carnes](https://www.freecodecamp.org/news/create-a-discord-bot-with-javascript-nodejs/) and his JavaScript demos
+- [Rostyslav Neskorozhenyi](https://towardsdatascience.com/make-your-own-rick-sanchez-bot-with-transformers-and-dialogpt-fine-tuning-f85e6d1f4e30), the origin of the specialized chatbot idea